HamimulRais/recommenders/README.md

 # Machine Learning - Seefud

 ## Deskripsi Proyek
+Each user access generates interaction data (searches, browsing, purchases, ratings) which is collected, cleaned, and processed to extract relevant features (product and user).
+This data is then used to train a recommendation model (e.g., content-based, collaborative, or hybrid) that predicts user preferences and generates relevant product recommendations, which are subsequently presented to the user.
+User feedback on these recommendations (clicks, purchases, ratings) is used to continuously improve the accuracy of the recommendation system.
 Proyek ini bertujuan untuk membangun **sistem rekomendasi** menggunakan dataset berikut:
 1. **`product3.csv`**: Berisi data produk.
 2. **`user3.csv`**: Berisi data interaksi antara pengguna dan produk.
 Kolom `InteractionType` dengan nilai **`1`** menandakan bahwa pengguna telah melakukan interaksi dengan produk tertentu.